 Randy’s Random is religiously and politically neutral (we’re happy to praise or slam either side as long as the meme is entertaining and/or thought-provoking).
 If you can’t handle laughing at others, and then getting laughed at yourself sometimes, then you shouldn’t read Randy’s Random …or be on the Internet.

 Who is Randy?
-Randy Cassingham is one of the first online publishers, putting his weekly column This is True online in early 1994; it has been running weekly since.
+Randy Cassingham is one of the first online publishers, putting his feature This is True online in early 1994; it has been running weekly since.
 It’s his brand of “Thought-Provoking Entertainment” that’s also reflected here.
 True is social commentary using weird-but-true news as its vehicle.
 If you’re not already a reader, you can get unlimited free weekly samples by subscribing to This is True here.

 Who is “We”?
 Randy, obviously, who has ultimate say over what appears on the site.
 But his assistant, Clare, does a lot of the graphics for him, sometimes putting her own spin on the idea expressed.
 Randy likes to share credit when due.
 Also, if we share someone else’s meme and know who created it, we’ll acknowledge them, and link to them when possible.